- Edited by Charles W. A. Prior and Glenn Burgess, University of Hull, UK

 Contents: Preface; Introduction: religion and the historiography of the English Civil War, Glenn Burgess; Sacred kingship in France and England in the age of the wars of religion: from disenchantment to re-enchantment?, Ronald G. Asch; The continental Counter-Reformation and the plausibility of the Popish Plots, 1638–1642, Robert von Friedeburg; The mind of William Laud, Alan Cromartie; Cannons and constitutions, Charles W.A.
 Prior; Prayer Book and protestation: anti-popery, anti-Puritanism and the outbreak of the English Civil War, Michael J. Braddick; Sir Simonds D'Ewes: a 'respectable conservative' or a 'fiery spirit'?, J. Sears McGee; Wars of religion and Royalist political thought, Glenn Burgess; Natural law and holy war in the English revolution, Sarah Mortimer; Oliver Cromwell on religion and resistance, Rachel Foxley; Oliver Cromwell and the cause of civil and religious liberty, Blair Worden; England's exodus: the Civil War as a war of deliverance, John Coffey; Restoration anti-Catholicism: a prejudice in motion, Jeffrey Collins; Renaming England's wars of religion, John Morrill; Index.

-About the Editor: Charles W. A. Prior is Lecturer in Early Modern History at the University of Hull, and is author of A Confusion of Tongues: Britain's Wars of Reformation (Oxford University Press, 2012).
+About the Editor: Charles W. A. Prior is Senior Lecturer in Early Modern History at the University of Hull, and is author of A Confusion of Tongues: Britain's Wars of Reformation (Oxford University Press, 2012).

 Glenn Burgess is Pro-Vice Chancellor of Learning and Teaching, and Professor of Early Modern History at the University of Hull.
 His most recent book is British Political Thought, 1500-1660: The Politics of the Post-Reformation (Palgrave, 2009).